unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Another important step of graceful reload is avoid destroying workers/threads that are still managing requests.
 Obviously requests could be stuck, so you should have a timeout for running workers (in uWSGI it is called the ``worker's mercy`` and it has a default value of 60 seconds)

-This kind of trick is pretty easy to accomplish and basically all of the modern servers/application servers do it (more or less)
+This kind of tricks are pretty easy to accomplish and basically all of the modern servers/application servers do it (more or less)

 But, as always, the world is an ugly place and lot of problems arise, and the "inherited sockets" approach is often not enough

 Things go wrong
 ***************

-We have seen that holding the uWSGI sockets alive, allows the proxy webserver to enqueue requests without spitting out error to the clients.
-This is true only if your app restart fast, and sadly this could not happen.
+We have seen that holding the uWSGI sockets alive, allows the proxy webserver to enqueue requests without spitting out errors to the clients.
+This is true only if your app restart fast, and sadly this could not always happen.

-Framework like Ruby on Rails or Zope are really slow in starting up by default, your app could have a slow startup by itself, or your machine could be so loaded that every process generation (fork() ) take ages.
+Frameworks like Ruby on Rails or Zope are really slow in starting up by default, your app could have a slow startup by itself, or your machine could be so overloaded that every process generation (fork()) takse ages.

-In addition to this, your site could be so famous that even if your app restart in a couple of seconds the queue of your sockets could be filled upm forcing the proxy server to raise an error.
+In addition to this, your site could be so famous that even if your app restarts in a couple of seconds the queue of your sockets could be filled up forcing the proxy server to raise an error.

 Do no forget your workers/threads still running requests could block the reload for various seconds, more seconds than your proxy server could tolerate.

-Finally you could have made an application error in your just committed code, so uWSGI will not start, or will start sending wrong things (or errors...)
+Finally you could have made an application error in your just-committed code, so uWSGI will not start, or will start sending wrong things (or errors...)

 Reloads (brutal or graceful) can easily fail.